-More than 17,000 people have signed a petition, and campaign group Save Our Hospital Services are fighting against proposed cuts to maternity, paediatrics and acute care in North Devon including the closure of more than 600 hospital beds across the county.
+More than 17,000 people have , and campaign group Save Our Hospital Services are fighting against proposed cuts to maternity, paediatrics and acute care in North Devon including the closure of more than 600 hospital beds across the county.

 It's also thought that maternity will be under threat in South Devon when the full Transformation Plan is released for consultation later this Autumn.